Research Card Requirements

 Your Research Card must be presented during each research visit.

-Researchers at the National Archives Research Rooms and Presidential Libraries will view this Researcher Orientation presentation before receiving a Research Card.
+Researchers at the National Archives Research Rooms and Presidential Libraries will view this Researcher Orientation Slideshow before receiving a Research Card.

-- This presentation aims to help you understand your role in the safeguarding and preservation of our records and to learn about our reference rules, procedures, and practices.
+- This slideshow aims to help you understand your role in the safeguarding and preservation of our records and to learn about our reference rules, procedures, and practices.

-* You will be required to review this presentation in person and sign the Researcher Application prior to receiving your Research Card.
+* You will be required to review this slideshow in person and sign the Researcher Application prior to receiving your Research Card.

 Your Research Card will be valid for one year.